2021 Marine Endangered Species Art Contest

 - Design entries must be entrant’s original, hand-drawn creation and may not be traced or copied from published photographs or other artists’ works.
 Entrants may rely on photographs or published images as guides.
 However, especially when references are used for the subject(s), the entry must be the entrant’s own creation and idea.

 - Entries should NOT include any brand names (i.e., shopping bags that say “Market Basket” on them).
 Because we recommend viewing endangered species from afar so that they won’t be disturbed, we kindly ask that NO human swimmers, snorkelers, or scuba divers be drawn in the artwork.

 We can only accept emailed entries this year.
 Please do not mail them or drop them off at our Gloucester building, because we will not be able to receive them.
 Each emailed entry must include the name of the student, contact information (if individual entry), teacher, school, state, grade, medium type, and title of the artwork.
 The entries can be attached to the email in the form of a picture or scan of the artwork.

-In addition, the winning and honorable mention entries will be featured in a 2020-2021 calendar available online.
-The winners’ schools will receive printed posters of their students’ artwork.
+In addition, the winning and honorable mention entries will be featured in a 2021-2022 electronic calendar (available upon request).

 Submissions become property of the NOAA Fisheries.
 Through submission of artwork, entrants and their legal guardians grant non-exclusive reproduction and publication rights to the works.